odoo/documentation/content/administration/upgrade.rst

 #.
 (If applicable) : upgrade the source code of your custom module to be compatible with the new
    version of Odoo.
-   ..
-Once the page for developers is published, uncomment
-   .. (see :ref:`upgrading customizations <upgrade/upgrading_customizations>`).

 #.
 Once all issues are resolved and you are confident that the upgraded database can be used as
    your main database without any issue, plan the upgrade of your production database.

 #.
 You or Odoo upgrade the production database, rendering it unavailable for a few hours
    (see :ref:`upgrading the production database <upgrade/upgrade-prod>`).

 #.
 Report any issue encountered during the upgrade to Odoo via the `support page
    <https://odoo.com/help?stage=post_upgrade>`__.

+..
+Once the page for developers is published, put this at 4)
+.. (see :ref:`upgrading customizations <upgrade/upgrading_customizations>`).

 .. _upgrade/request-test-database: